BBC Trust: Chairman

 The trust was originally to be chaired by Michael Grade, the then chairman of the board of governors.
 However, in November 2006 before the trust formally took over from the governors as the governing body of the corporation, Grade left the BBC to become executive chairman of ITV.
 Chitra Bharucha, then vice-chairman, became the acting chairman.

-Sir Michael Lyons was subsequently appointed the first permanent chairman of the BBC Trust, taking up the position from 1 May 2007.
+Sir Michael Lyons, a former Labour local government chief executive, was subsequently appointed the first permanent chairman of the BBC Trust, taking up the position from 1 May 2007.
 In September 2010 Sir Michael wrote to the secretary of state, Jeremy Hunt, stating that he did not wish to be considered for a second term as chairman.
-He stood down from the post in April 2011.
+This was a surprise as he was previously on record as 'being up for' a second term.
+Lyons stood down from the post in April 2011.

-Following a recruitment process led by the government, Chris Patten was appointed to the role and began a four-year term on 1 May 2011.
-Patten resigned in May 2014 following heart surgery.
+Following a recruitment process led by the government, the Conservative peer Chris Patten was appointed to the role and began a four-year term on 1 May 2011.
+Following heart surgery, he resigned in May 2014.
 He was replaced by the vice chairman, Diane Coyle, in an acting capacity until a new chairman was selected.
 On 31 August 2014 it was announced that Rona Fairhead would become the new chairman of the trust.